SiaFoundation/siad/doc/api/index.html.md

 For example, if the API password is "foobar" the request header should include

 `Authorization: Basic OmZvb2Jhcg==`

+And for a curl call the following would be included

+`--user "":"foobar"`

 Authentication can be disabled by passing the `--authenticate-api=false` flag to siad.
 You can change the password by modifying the password file, setting the `SIA_API_PASSWORD` environment variable, or passing the `--temp-password` flag to siad.